Traveling in Changhua

-“Banbian (“Half-Side”) Well” is actually a complete well located within residence of Wang Family in Yaolin Street.
-In early days, it is not possible that every family can have the finance to dig a well of their own.
-The master of the household had, therefore, dug well by the side of wall, while half side of it was offered for use of neighbors, and the half-side in one’s courtyard for own use, demonstrating traditional virtue of playing good neighbor.
+The “Banbian (“Half-Side”) Well” is actually a complete well located within residence of the Wang Family on Yaolin Street.
+In the early days, it was not possible for every family to have the finances to dig a well of their own.
+The master of the household had the funds and therefore dug a well by the side of wall.
+One side was offered to the neighbors to use, and the other half was in their courtyard for personal use, demonstrating the traditional virtue of being a good neighbor.

 Wolongpo Trail (A hiking and sightseeing tour)

-Located on Yuannan Road, this short trail is also known as the Butterfly Trail for the flock after flock of butterflies swarm in this area in spring and summer.
-The diversified forests along the trails nurture a rich ecology and provide cooling shade to the trail hikers.
+Located on Yuannan Road, this short trail is also known as the Butterfly Trail because of the large amount of butterflies found in the spring and summer.
+The diverse forests along the trails offer rich ecology and provide shade to the hikers.
 It is a trail with adequate length and slow slopes, suitable for family activities.
-The acacia and mixed woods provide cooling shades and the resting pergolas offer great views to the panoramic view of the Tengshan Bridge Trail and Yuanlin city center.
+The acacia and mixed woods provide shade and the resting pergolas offer great angles to the panoramic view of the Tengshan Bridge Trail and Yuanlin city center.

 Tianwei Highway Garden